albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 -  ``Direct °M:`` This is the constant course of the rhumb line connecting two waypoints of a leg.
 Depending on route and distance it can differ from the course of the great circle line.
-Use this course if you travel along airways or towards VOR or NDB stations.
+Use this course if you travel along airways or towards or from VOR or NDB stations.
 Opposed to the course shown by the flight simulator GPS unit this will give you the precise radial when approaching a VOR or NDB on a flight plan.